-Bill Whalen, a Hoover Institution research fellow since 1999, writes and comments on campaigns, elections and governance with an emphasis on California and America’s political landscapes.
+Bill Whalen, the Virginia Hobbs Carpenter Distinguished Policy Fellow in Journalism and a Hoover Institution research fellow since 1999, writes and comments on campaigns, elections and governance with an emphasis on California and America’s political landscapes.

-Whalen is a columnist for the Sacramento Bee and writes on politics and current events for Forbes.com.
-His commentary can also be seen on the opinion pages of the Wall Street Journal, Real Clear Politics, Los Angeles Times and the Fox News’ website.
+Whalen writes on politics and current events for Forbes.com.
+His commentary can also be seen on the opinion pages of the The Washington Post and Real Clear Politics, as well as Hoover’s “California On Your Mind” web channel.

 Whalen has been a guest political analyst on the Fox News Channel, MSNBC and CNN.
-He’s also a regular guest on the nationally syndicated radio shows hosted by John Batchelor, Larry Kudlow, Lars Larson and the Bay Area’s Michael Krasny.
+He’s also a regular guest on the nationally syndicated radio shows hosted by John Batchelor and Lars Larson.

 Whalen has served as a media consultant for California political hopefuls and aspiring policy leaders.
 His past clients have included former Governor Arnold Schwarzenegger, former congressman Tom Campbell and former Los Angeles mayor Richard J. Riordan.